© Crown copyright 2020

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/community-amateur-sports-clubs-detailed-guidance-notes/annex-1-overview-of-corporation-tax-and-vat-rules-for-community-amateur-sports-clubs

 1.1 All Community Amateur Sports Clubs (CASCs) are either unincorporated associations or companies and this means that CASCs should pay Corporation Tax on any income or gains that are not exempt.

-1.2 HM Revenue and Customs (HMRC) doesn’t normally expect all CASCs to complete an annual corporation tax self assessment return.
-However sometimes a CASC will be required to complete a return and send it to HMRC.
+1.2 We does not normally expect all CASCs to complete an annual corporation tax self assessment return.
+However sometimes a CASC will be required to complete a return and send it to us.
 They’ll need to do this when:

-- HMRC issues a club with a return you must complete it even if you think that your club doesn’t owe any tax - you must complete this return and send it to HMRC by the deadline or you may be charged a penalty
+- we issue a club with a return you must complete it even if you think that your club does not owe any tax - you must complete this return and send it to us by the deadline or you may be charged a penalty

-- your club has corporation tax to pay you must complete a corporation tax return even if you haven’t been issued with one
+- your club has corporation tax to pay you must complete a corporation tax return even if you have not been issued with one

 2.2 Where a club is registered as a CASC for only part of its accounting period, the period for which it is registered is treated separately.
 The effect is that the club is treated as having 2 separate accounting periods, and the relevant limits and reliefs are correspondingly reduced.